 **Helpful tips and common mistakes

-When replacing meat, I’ve learned that it’s best to use vegetables with more substance, such as mushrooms and eggplant.
+Whenever I make a vegetarian dish, I use heartier vegetables like mushrooms and eggplants to provide that body.
 Try making a meatless sauce with just tomatoes and zucchini and you’ll just end up with a variation of marinara sauce.
 Add eggplant, however, and it becomes something else, a heartier sauce that can actually replace meat – who would have thunk it?

 The first step in making this eggplant ragu is sweating out the eggplant.
 Salt the eggplant, let it sit and you can see beads of moisture form on the surface.
 Why even perform this step?
 Salting the eggplant draws out the bitterness while preventing it from becoming too soft while cooking.
 Smaller eggplants tend to be fine even without salting since they have fewer seeds, but with large eggplants, it’s a must!